knobsdao/apertus/README.md

 LATAM has historically been perceived as a region where corruption thrives.
 As of 2018, [Transparency International’s Corruption Perceptions Index](https://www.transparency.org/cpi2018) only had one country in the top 25 non-corrupt, Uruguay at 23rd, with Chile coming close in 27th place.
 And Venezuela at number [168/180](https://www.transparency.org/country/VEN), ranking as the most corrupt nation state of the Americas.
 Higher level regional scandals like Odebrecht’s still loom over the region.

+###### Venezuela
-**Venezuela:** Producing the previously mentioned report on the potential impact of blockchain technology in post-Maduro Venezuela is key to influence the development of legal frameworks that support the use of technologies such as blockchain, as well as exposing key desicion-makers (i.e. policy-makers, technical advisors, trade association leaders, influential scholars and economists, etc.) to the opportunities posed by the technology.
+Producing the previously mentioned report on the potential impact of blockchain technology in post-Maduro Venezuela is key to influence the development of legal frameworks that support the use of technologies such as blockchain, as well as exposing key desicion-makers (i.e. policy-makers, technical advisors, trade association leaders, influential scholars and economists, etc.) to the opportunities posed by the technology.
 Ways to influence these key people beyond the report will be defined after mapping them and the creation of an overton window analysis.

+###### LATAM
-**LATAM:** There’s a need to promote networking and collaboration amongst policymakers and legal professionals.
+There’s a need to promote networking and collaboration amongst policymakers and legal professionals.
 Promote the use of blockchain across the public sector, public-private partnerships, and highlight private success cases.
 Promote civil participation in decision making use of these new means and leverage other technologies showcasing good practices.

 **Ecosystem Development**

 [Deloitte’s 2019 Global Blockchain Survey](https://www2.deloitte.com/us/en/insights/topics/understanding-blockchain-potential/global-blockchain-survey.html), explores the biggest barriers to blockchain adoption from a very corporate oriented report.
 The biggest being a tie between replacing or adapting legacy systems and regulatory issues (30%).
 The lack of in-house capabilities (skills and understanding) as one of the top barrier for adoption (28%) also comes up.
 Yet, the report highlights both the importance of consortiums and the top strategies to develop internal capabilities, being in-house courses, recruiting and online training.

+###### Venezuela & LATAM
-**Venezuela & LATAM:** As previously mentioned, there’s a need to educate the general public, strengthen the talent pipeline, produce research and influence the legal framework to promote innovation and nurture cross-sector collaboration, promoting the creation of consortiums, trade organizations, and cross-sector work groups.
+As previously mentioned, there’s a need to educate the general public, strengthen the talent pipeline, produce research and influence the legal framework to promote innovation and nurture cross-sector collaboration, promoting the creation of consortiums, trade organizations, and cross-sector work groups.
 Create ongoing meeting spaces for the general public, innovators and industry specific players.
 Networking and partnerships must happen in collaboration with regional and global peers.

-###### Sustainability
+**Sustainability**